 People’s common perception of what radiology technicians do is limited to the idea of them just taking x-rays.
-What many do not know is that there is so much more to the job than that, and Heather Moore, a certified radiology technologist in the state of California who has been working at Precision Chiropractic for almost six years, tells us all about it.
+What many do not know is that there is so much more to the job than that, and Heather Moore, a certified radiology technologist in the state of California who has been working at Well Connected Chiropractic for almost six years, tells us all about it.
 Among her other hats, Heather is also the office manager of the clinic.
 She shares what a typical day in the life of a radiology technologist looks like on top of being a chiropractic assistant, a manager in a busy chiropractic office, and the best rad tech west of the Mississippi.

 Listen to the podcast here: